 These issues include the division of matrimonial property; the division of matrimonial debts; the potential payment of alimony, or spousal support; and if there are children, visitation, custody, and child support payments.
 The parties can try to resolve these issues by themselves through negotiations or with the aid of a mediator.

 However, if they are unable to resolve them, and differences remain, they will be unable to file an application for an uncontested divorce.

 What are the Advantages of an Uncontested Divorce?

-The second advantage to an uncontested divorce is a significant cost savings.
+The second advantage to an uncontested divorce is a significant reduction in legal fees.
 In a traditional divorce, lawyers are actively involved from the moment that they are retained by their clients.
 They need to learn about the history of the parties’ relationship so that they can devise a litigation strategy that will protect their client’s interests with respect to the complicated issues that arise in divorce litigation, such as the division of marital assets and debts, spousal and child support, and visitation and custody.

 Thereafter, they will need to engage in potentially expensive discovery, draft motions during the litigation, and if settlement attempts fail, prepare for, and conduct a trial.
 All of this takes time, and as lawyers bill according to the amount of time they invest in a matter, costs can rapidly accrue.

 In contrast, attorneys representing clients in an uncontested divorce generally charge a flat fee for the services that they perform.
 This is because the tasks that a lawyer will perform are far more limited, and largely confined to drafting or reviewing the parties’ agreement to make sure that it meets the legal requirements for an uncontested divorce.
 The attorneys at Spectrum Family Law have the experience and skill to make sure that you meet all the requirements for an uncontested divorce.